plantnet/gbif-dl/README.md

 The package provides an efficient downloader that uses python asyncio modules to speed up downloading of many small files as typically occur in downloads.

 ## Disclaimer
-Contrary to GBIF occurrences that have all a creative common license (CC0, CC BY, or CC BY-NC), GBIF doesn’t give any official recommendation to set a license on the shared multimedia files.
-The Licenses fields are essentially free text filled by the data provider.
-Data providers are strongly encourage to set up their licenses in a machine readable format, but there is no guarranty.
-Thus, it is the responsability of GBIF-DL users to set up the appropriate filters on the license field and respect the terms of use of that licenses.
+Unlike GBIF occurrences that all have a creative common license (CC0, CC BY, or CC BY-NC), GBIF does not give any official recommendation for licensing shared media files.
+The License fields are essentially free text filled in by the data provider.
+Data providers are strongly encouraged to set their licenses in a machine-readable format, but there is no guarantee.
+Thus, it is the responsibility of GBIF-DL users to set up the appropriate filters on the license field and to respect the conditions of use of these licenses.

 ## Installation